No items found.

 Tasha Suri

 Autumn is a season for magic.
 September is the month when the air begins to bite with frosty teeth.
 Go into the shops and you’ll see autumnal magic and superstition start to rear in the shape of candles shaped like pumpkins, witches on broomsticks, dancing skeletons to hang on your keychain.
-You’ll see a candy-coloured array of protractors and gel pens and pencil cases, too.
+You’ll see a candy-colored array of protractors and gel pens and pencil cases, too.

 Here is a secret: magical seasons like this aren’t just for children.
 As the leaves begin to fall, think about the magic left dormant through the summer.
 There’s a story in you, waiting to get out.